gvcxm2j5KQbrnl/avalanches.wtf/_posts/2026-02-24-How-I-Built-And-Broke-My-Own-Windows-Server.md

   </h1>

   <p style="font-size: 1.1rem; line-height: 1.6;">
     This project covers the entire process: from the initial server deployment and Active Directory configuration to analyzing how specific admin decisions affect the domain's security.
-Once the foundation is solid, I’ll move into the offensive phase—attempting to break the system and performing a penetration test to see how well it actually holds up.
+Once the foundation is solid, I’ll move into the offensive phase, attempting to break the system and performing a penetration test to see how well it actually holds up.
   </p>
 </div>
 &nbsp;